Valchy/valchy-swap/README.md

 ### Important

-You can get test ETH from [here](https://faucets.chain.link/rinkeby) to your meta mask wallets.
+You can get test ETH to your meta mask wallets from [here](https://faucets.chain.link/rinkeby)!

 ## Installations